time_bucket function helps you group your data, so you can perform

 time_bucket use.
 To learn how time buckets

-work, see the section that explains time buckets.
+work, see the about time buckets section.

 Group data into time buckets and calculate a summary value for a column.
 For